Nazizi’s Three-year-old Child Dies After Falling From Fourth Floor in Dar es Salaam

 Musician and radio host Nazizi Hirji is mourning after her three year old child fell and died while on vacation in Dar es Salaam, Tanzania.

-The child fell from the fourth floor of a hotel they were staying on Tuesday and died.
+Jazeel fell from the fourth floor of a hotel they were staying on Monday and died.

 Local police said the child was with a parent and was sleeping.
 The parent left the child sleeping and stepped out to the reception of the hotel to have his wifi password fixed.